Loper Bright Enterprises v. Raimondo: Impact

-In 2024, citing the Supreme Court's ruling in Loper Bright, the Air Force refused to comply with an EPA order that they develop a cleanup plan for drinking water around Tucson, Arizona, after the region's groundwater was contaminated by PFAS runoff from nearby Air Force bases.
+In 2024, citing the Supreme Court's ruling in Loper Bright, the Air Force refused to comply with an EPA order that they develop a cleanup plan for drinking water around Tucson, Arizona, after the region's groundwater was contaminated by Per- and polyfluoroalkyl substances (PFAS) runoff from nearby Air Force bases.

 One of the first decisions reflecting Loper Bright was the Sixth Circuit decision to block net neutrality regulations by the Federal Communications Commission.
 While the FCC had previously been considered to have the ability to make such rulings under the Chevron deference as a result of National Cable & Telecommunications Ass'n v.
 Brand X Internet Services, the Sixth Circuit ruled in January 2025 that the FCC's rule making to support net neutrality was incompatible with the Telecommunications Act of 1996.

 Vivek Ramaswamy asserted that DOGE could justify permanently erasing many rules that had been adopted prior to the ruling, calling the ruling a "once-in-a-generation opportunity".